Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 And here is when Ackoff’s panacea peddlers enters the arena, telling the organisation that they have the answers to all the problems, showing power point slides that even the peddlers believe themselves.
 I mean, who does not want the following results; better flow optimisation, the right product, more innovations, less cost, etc.?
 Everybody does, so when you are questioning the logic behind (since they are trying to solve symptoms) to get the result everybody wants, you are easily treated like a negative person, since you have not been swept away by the sweet talk.
 This is exactly what Mats Alvesson and Andre’ Spicer write about in their book “The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work” .
 The impossible or even stupid things have become a non-questioned fact, since peoples’ critical thinking and reflexion seem to have been wiped away.
 But still, trying to solve symptoms are impossible, meaning that not even rocket science can help us here.
 That is why we put the none-truth like this instead; “Lie”, because it is impossible to see through that the solution presented isn’t a solution, that it is in fact only man guessing.
 But it is still not the truth, even though it is most of the times not deliberately done, and since it will not solve anything on the wholeness, it is only sub-optimising.

-A harder nut to crack, is when some parts of a method or framework is really solving some root causes, but where other parts of it instead increase the problems totally within the organisation.
-That is why it is so important to ask the following question when we add something new to our organisation; what root causes are solved if we add this?
-If we cannot see any root causes solved, we need to be cautious, since it instead most probably will add new problems we did not have before in the organisation.
+A harder nut to crack, is when some parts of a method or framework is really removing some root causes, but where other parts of it instead increase the problems totally within the organisation.
+That is why it is so important to ask the following question when we add something new to our organisation; what root causes are we getting rid of, if we add this?
+If we cannot see any root causes disappearing, we need to be cautious, since it instead most probably will add new problems, we did not have before in the organisation.

 Now after we have understood the problem-solving part, and why it is needed, we will now examine the word organisational in Organisational problem-solving, which tell us that we need an organisation.
 And a reminder is needed, to emphasise that every organisation is a (complex adaptive) system, which means that it indirectly will have a system specification or system definition, where the aim for the system is to achieve something, a goal or a purpose.
 And do not forget that every system is a number of components that work together for a common goal.
 In our organisations, these components are ourselves and the activities we are trying to solve to achieve the purpose of the organisation.
 From our definition of organisation in our common vocabulary above, we can make it a little more specific since any organisation will solve activities and will have interdependencies between the activities.
 We can write it like this below and notice that it is still universal, context independent, which is important since that makes the definition valid for any organisation.